MarwanH7/Flight-Prediction/README.md

 ## Introduction:

-Predicting flights delay is always an interesting topic to Data Scientists.
-Since the issues of flights being late costs both airplane operations and consumer money and time, flight delay prediction plays a key role in aviation industry.
-There is much research have tried to develop and deploy different Machine Learning models to increase the accuracy of prediction.
+Predicting flights delay has always been an interesting and challenging topic for Data Scientists.
+Since the problem of flight delays cost both airplane operations and consumer alot of money and time, flight delay prediction plays a key role in the aviation industry.
+There is much research that has been tried to develop and deploy different Machine Learning models to increase the accuracy of prediction.
+In this one-week Midterm Project, our goal is to take a try at this challenging problem using the data science tools we learned and practiced throughout the first half of our bootcamp.
+We hope to learn and gain experince from this real world problem.
-In this one-week Midterm Project, we are supposed to perform a Data Science tasks which involving Preprocessing/Clean Data, Exploratory Data Analysis (EDA), Model Selection, Feature Engineering, Feature Selection, Hyperparameter Tuning, and Prediction

 ## Project Workflow: